38th European Film Awards: Honorary Awards

-Special Awards
+Special awards

 Lux European Audience Film Award 2026

 The LUX Audience Award, presented by the European Parliament and the European Film Academy in partnership with the European Commission and Europa Cinemas, recognizes films that raise awareness about current social and political issues in Europe.
+The prize was awarded to Eva Libertad's Deaf at a ceremony in Brussels on 14 April 2026.